 How to Price Yourself as a High-Value Speaker

 Welcome to the first Q & A post, taken from a call-in question from my creative business podcast The Creative Well.
 The Creative Well is the call-in show covering the hard and heart issues of running a creative business featuring me as your host and some of my industry friends co-hosting with me from time to time.
-Be sure to tune in here every month for a new season of content!
+Be sure to tune in here Thursday for a new episode!

 A: This question comes from Jessica Zimmerman of Zimmerman Events.
 On the call-in show, she specifically asked how to price for speaking which you can hear my answer directly here, but to get to that answer, we've got to take a few steps back and define for ourselves how we can become a high-value speaker.
 You have to be of value to ask for value, aka a sustainable speaking fee.